 After the FDA released the millions of adverse event reports hidden from the public, it was discovered these reports included many involving complications from the Bard PowerPort.
 With the public now aware of the extent of the risks of complications associated with the Bard PowerPort, several product injury lawsuits were filed.

 Lawsuits allege that Bard knew the PowerPort was defectively designed which was contributing to serious and potentially life-threatening injuries associated with the PowerPort.
-Most injuries were due to pinch-off or fracturing events which lets fragments of the catheter tubing break away and migrate into the patient’s vena cava where it can cause catastrophic injuries.
+These injuries often resulted from catheter fragments breaking away and migrating through the vascular system, potentially causing catastrophic harm.

 Rather than addressing the dangerous design defect, lawsuits claim that Bard tried to shift the blame for the problems onto implanting doctors, issuing warnings that indicated if a doctor implants the device incorrectly it could cause a “compression or pinch-off” event.